 The Arts and Crafts category focuses on projects that advance arts-based community engagement with a focus on development opportunities for non-professional and pre-professional organizations and art projects undertaken by non-profit organizations whose mandate is not arts-based.
 Funding supports non-commercial initiatives including art as a leisure pursuit, projects that preserve or present the region's cultural traditions and identities, contemporary interpretation or innovative presentation techniques, or an issue-based participatory art-making process.

-- Participatory projects, including those undertaken by organizations whose mandate is not arts-based. - Introductory or developmental production or presentation projects undertaken by non-professional or pre-professional art or craft organizations. - A project, program or service that fosters cultural identity and self-representation. - Temporary or permanent public art installations. - Preservation of traditional craft practices.
+- Participatory projects, including those undertaken by organizations whose mandate is not arts-based. - Introductory or developmental production or presentation projects undertaken by a non-professional or pre-professional art or craft organization. - A project, program or service that fosters cultural identity and self-representation. - Temporary or permanent public art installations. - Preservation of a traditional craft or contemporary practices.